 - Borough President

-Ranked-choice voting will also apply to mayoral primaries in June.
+Ranked-choice voting will apply to mayoral primaries in June, including during early voting.

 Does this eliminate early and absentee voting?